informalsystems/hermes/guide/src/config.md

 ### [[chains]]

 A `chains` section includes parameters related to a chain and the full node to which the relayer can send transactions and  queries.
-It also has parameters related to the light client configuration peers for the chain.
+It also has parameters related to the light client peers configured for the chain.

 #### Parameters